If you are at least a bit familiar with different social media platforms, chances are you have heard about the brand SheIn.

 This is, while horrible, also not very surprising seeing as SheIn is a fast fashion brand that primarily focuses on revenue, like many other brands.

-The first accusation that the brand found itself involved in were health and safety concerns and human right violation.
+The first accusations that the brand found itself involved in were health and safety concerns and human right violation.
 Fast fashion brands are well known for using sweatshops where the working conditions are unsafe and unhealthy, and the workers are severely underpaid.

 Researchers have visited the suppliers which SheIn buys its clothing from.
-They found alarming signs of 75-hour workweeks, dangerous working environments, with no windows, and no emergency exits.
+They found alarming signs of 75-hour workweeks, and dangerous working environments, with no windows, and no emergency exits.